Buying on QLD's Sunshine Coast

 Wow!
 So you’re ready to make the big move.

 It might be your first home or investment property.
-Maybe your circumstances have changed and your downsizing or upsizing.
-No matter what it’s always an exciting time, but also a time filled with stress and worry!
+Maybe your circumstances have changed and you're downsizing or upsizing.
+No matter what, it’s always an exciting time - but also a time filled with stress and worry!

 At Davine Realty we are happy to help you work through any queries you may have.
 Here are a few simple things to consider before you start the journey.

-A property is said to be the most expensive purchase people will ever make, but just like anything the first aspect to consider is your budget.
-Most buyers will need finance whether you chose a bank or broker, this is a personal choice.
+A property is said to be the most expensive purchase people will ever make, but just like anything, the first aspect to consider is your budget.
+Most buyers will need finance, and whether you chose a bank or broker is a personal choice.
 Both will have their advantages and disadvantages.
-When securing a bank loan an ideal interest rate maybe sort with flexibility and tax benefits however they can also be limited individually with what they have to offer.
+When securing a bank loan, an ideal interest rate may be sought with flexibility and tax benefits.
+However, what they have to offer the individual may be limited.
 A broker will be able to shop around for what is best you.
-Below is a well-respected broker with more information on the home buying process.
+Below is the details of a well-respected broker, as well as more information on the home-buying process.

 Once you have your figures and budget, its best to work out where you want your new home to be.
 Make contact with a reputable local agent.
-Be honest with the agent so they can show you what you can really afford.
-At Davine Realty we are happy to help educate you on the properties values around the size and location you are looking for.
+Be honest with the agent, so they can show you what you can really afford.
+At Davine Realty, we are happy to help educate you on the property values for the size and location you are looking for.

-When you find the home of your dreams you will put in an offer and a contract will be drawn up and presented to the owner of the property.
-Once the offer is accepted an initial deposit is required.
-Generally, a contract will be subject to the standard conditions Building and pest and Finance.
-A date for the conditions to be met will be agreed on between the buyer and the seller.
-Once the conditions are met a secondary deposit is usually required and then the balance due upon settlement.
+When you find the home of your dreams, you will put in an offer, and a contract will be drawn up and presented to the owner of the property.
+Once the offer is accepted, an initial deposit is required.
+Generally, a contract will be subject to the standard conditions, building and pest and finance.
+A date for the conditions to be met will be agreed upon by the buyer and the seller.
+Once the conditions are met, a secondary deposit is usually required, and then the balance is due upon settlement.